Step 5: Utilize Planning Tools

 The iGPS Plan / Academic Plan is a multi-semester course enrollment planning tool that allows you to choose courses for your entire academic career.
 Click on iGPS Information for additional information and trainings related to this iGPS feature, or see “What is the new Academic Planner, and how do I use it to plan my courses?”

 Degree Maps provide 8-semester.
 4-year, degree plans with courses and milestones outlined for all academic majors at Indiana University Bloomington, as well as first-year course guides for exploratory students.
-Please click on iGPS Information for additional information related to this iGPS feature.
+Please click on iGPS Information for additional information related to this iGPS feature, or see "How to use degree maps to put classes in your iGPS Plan."

 Academic Bulletins are official publications of each degree-granting school or division.
 They provide a comprehensive guide to the policies, procedures, and requirements for all majors, minors, or certificate programs offered through that school or division.
 Academic Bulletins also include descriptions for all courses offered through that school or division.